TheBestOrNothing/strimzi-kafka-oauth/README.md

 [Apache Kafka®](https://kafka.apache.org) comes with basic OAuth2 support in the form of SASL based authentication module which provides client-server retrieval, exchange and validation of access token used as credentials.
 For real world usage, extensions have to be provided in the form of JAAS callback handlers which is what Strimzi Kafka OAuth does.

-Strimzi Kafka OAuth modules provide support for OAuth2 as authentication mechanism when establishing a session with Kafka broker(gitcoins).
+Strimzi Kafka OAuth modules provide support for OAuth2 as authentication mechanism when establishing a session with Kafka broker.

 <!-- TOC depthFrom:2 -->